DPBandA/job-management-tracking-system/doc/Development/JMTS Core.md

 - Set all search results list in all managers to null when logout to prevent the next logged user from accessing that list.
 - Misc config search results not sorted.
 Fix!
-- Upgrade to using Java EE 7/8 and GF 5 on boshrmapp and bosapp ASAP.
 - Set address type to billing for new addresses.
 - Check out Server Performance Tuner in GF4/5 to see if this help the speed of searches etc.